 The valuation of most of the assets in the portfolio was stable during the period, supported by their resilient operational performance and, in some cases, by relatively high inflation, but was impacted by good levels of income distributions.
-However, as shown in Chart 7, the portfolio overall generated an unrealised capital loss (excluding foreign exchange losses) of £5.7 million (September 2010: £10.6 million gain), driven by the mark-to-market losses on Adani Power and Télédiffusion de France.
-This is explained in more detail in the Movements in portfolio value section on pages 10 and 11.
+However, as shown in Table 10, the portfolio overall generated an unrealised capital loss (excluding foreign exchange losses) of £5.7 million (September 2010: £10.6 million gain), driven by the mark-to-market losses on Adani Power and Télédiffusion de France.
+This is explained in more detail in the Movements in portfolio value section.